heinrich-oswald/the_grid/README.md

 ## Contact

-For more information, contact the event organizers at admin@thegrid.example
+For more information, contact the event organizers at heinrich.oswald24@gmail.com